plone/documentation/docs/contributing/core/plips.md

 ## Process overview

 1. Developer submits a PLIP.
-2. [Some indeterminate team?] approves the PLIP for inclusion into Plone core for a given release.
+2. [SOME_INDETERMINATE_TEAM] approves the PLIP for inclusion into Plone core for a given release.
 3. Developer implements the PLIP, including code, tests, and documentation.
-4. Developer creates a pull request of the PLIP for review by the team.
+4. Developer creates a pull request of the PLIP for review by the [SOME_INDETERMINATE_TEAM].
-5. [Some indeterminate team?] reviews the PLIP and gives feedback.
+5. [SOME_INDETERMINATE_TEAM] reviews the PLIP and gives feedback.
 6. Developer addresses concerns from the feedback, and resubmits the PLIP, if necessary.
-7. Repeat the two previous steps, until both the [Some indeterminate team?] and developer are happy with the result.
+7. Repeat the two previous steps, until both the [SOME_INDETERMINATE_TEAM] and developer are happy with the result.
-8. [Somebody] approves the PLIP for merge.
+8. [SOMEBODY] approves the PLIP for merge.
-9. [Somebody] merges the PLIP.
+9. [SOMEBODY] merges the PLIP.

 In rare circumstances, a PLIP may be rejected.
 This is usually the result of the developer not responding to feedback or dropping out of the process.